top of page

 Yet much of this data remains underutilized, because:

-• Privacy regulations restrict sharing
+• Privacy regulations with huge penalties restrict sharing

 • Competitive concerns block collaboration

-• Security risks discourage external access
+• Security risks discourage external accesss

-The Solution: Privacy-Enhancing Data Clean Rooms
+The Solution: Privacy-Enhancing Data Clean Room

 Data clean rooms, powered by Privacy-Enhancing Technologies (PETs) like Homomorphic Encryption, SMPC, and Differential Privacy, flip the traditional model.